Kapunda Road Royal Commission: Aftermath

 McGee is still listed with the Law Society as a practising solicitor.
-Websites advertising his practice list McGee as a defence lawyer for charges of drink driving, culpable driving and dangerous driving offences, which has caused anger in the community.
+Websites advertising his practice list McGee as a defence lawyer for charges of drunk driving, culpable driving and dangerous driving offences, which has caused anger in the community.
 Humphrey's widow Di Gilcrist stated, "He is actually profiting from the experience and the stigma that the case has afforded him...It is a sad reflection of the criminal justice system that something so black and white could be manipulated to absolve McGee of his lack of moral and ethical responsibility" Di Gilcrist subsequently complained to the legal board that McGee's actions [following the hit-run] amounted to professional misconduct.

 In April 2011, a hearing before the Legal Practitioners Conduct Board found McGee was not guilty of "infamous conduct" and ruled he could continue to practise.
 The Conduct Board accepted that McGee was suffering from post-traumatic stress disorder and ruled that it could only consider his actions in the first few seconds after the crash and could not consider his telephone calls to family, his legal adviser or his actions to avoid police.
 Following the ruling, Senator Nick Xenophon said the outcome was a disgrace and the entire board should be sacked.
 Attorney-General John Rau stated he would review the Conduct Board's decision.

 On 8 December 2011 Attorney-General John Rau closed the McGee case after Crown legal advice suggested the Conduct Board's decision could not be challenged.
 Opposition justice spokesman Stephen Wade said Rau could overturn the Board's ruling not to ban Mr McGee from practising and challenged him to release the Crown's legal advice.
 Senator Xenophon told the media; "Show us the advice, otherwise his opinion and his decision not to act lacks credibility...
 Only by releasing the legal advice will the Attorney-General show he has a genuine commitment to justice in the McGee case".